 While there's not a lot to this easy recipe, you can vary it a little, such as:

-- you can also top this with some sliced hard boiled egg or olives, or serve some on the side;
+- You can add toppings, such as some sliced hard boiled egg or olives, or serve some on the side.

-This tuna-stuffed avocado is quick and easy to prepare with only a few tasty ingredients (that are on the healthier side, too).
+This tuna stuffed avocado is quick and easy to prepare with only a few tasty ingredients (that are on the healthier side, too).
 The simply filling pairs so well with the creamy avocado underneath.
 It's a great light lunch or appetizer, even without the views I first enjoyed it with.
 Eating well was hardly so easy.

 - 1 avocado

-Drain any excess water from the tuna and mix in a small bowl with the mayonnaise, peas, corn, parsley and a little salt and pepper.
+- Drain any excess liquid from the tuna and mix in a small bowl with the mayonnaise, peas, corn, parsley and a little salt and pepper.
 Mix so everything is well combined and set aside.

-Cut the avocado in half, remove the stone and peel each half.
-Squeeze on a little lime juice to each side and rub in (just so it’s lightly coated).
+- Cut the avocado in half, remove the stone and peel each half.
+Squeeze a little lemon or lime juice onto each side and rub in (just so it’s lightly coated).

 - Place a lettuce leaf on two plates and halve the cherry tomatoes.
 Place a half of avocado on top of the lettuce so that it helps keep it steady and place the tomato halves around it.
 Stuff the cavity from the stone on each half of the avocado with the tuna mixture and serve.